 Night Wings

-Sunset comes quickly, and the watchtower fills the sky with light.
+Last light comes quickly, and the Watchtower fills the sky with light.

-We assemble in an open field behind the house, and leave our packs on the floor of the house’s deck.
+We assemble in an open field behind my house, and leave our packs on the floor of the house’s deck.

 A few wispy clouds move slowly across the night sky, floating in the gentle winds.